FBI special agents at a scene, illustrating a guide to the FBI Physical Fitness Test (PFT): events, scoring, and how to pass

 The FBI PFT is one of the more demanding law enforcement fitness assessments, but it is not the hardest.
 Understanding where the FBI fitness test sits relative to other police and federal tests helps candidates calibrate their preparation and read what their score actually says about their physical readiness.

 The 1.5-mile run is a standard distance across many law enforcement agencies.
 The 300-meter sprint is less common, appearing in FBI and some military-adjacent assessments.
-The push-up and sit-up events mirror military fitness test formats closely.
+The push-up and pull-up events mirror military fitness test formats closely.

 The key difference between the FBI PFT and general law enforcement PT tests is the integrated scoring system.
 Many agency tests use simple pass/fail thresholds.
 The FBI's points-based system rewards high performance and penalizes weakness across the board, not just in one event.